xbmc/repo-plugins/plugin.video.orftvthek/README.md

-ORF TVthek XBMC Addon
+ORF TVthek KODI Addon
 =======
 ORF TVthek is an addon that gives you access to the ORF TVthek Video Platform.

 Requirements
 ------------
-Tested on XBMC Eden/Frodo/Gotham
+Tested on XBMC Frodo/Gotham and KODI 14.2

 Supported platforms